nobody910/AiFed/README.md

 # AiFed
-This is the code of paper entitled 'AiFed: An Adaptive and Integrated Mechanism for Federated Data Mining in Asynchronous Mode'.
+This is the code of the paper entitled 'AiFed: An Adaptive and Integrated Mechanism for Federated Data Mining in Asynchronous Mode' (https://ieeexplore.ieee.org/document/10316646) published in IEEE TKDE.